 Combining CBD and water is a complicated process but that’s the beauty of nanotechnology as we alluded to, which allows water and oil to mix and become a tasty, wonderful beverage that nearly anyone can enjoy.
 How does nanotechnology work?
 It basically alters the structure of fat molecules.
 The end result?
 Nanoemulsion.
 Without this process, the homogenized oil floats to the top.
 But if successful, the body perceives the liquid as water and it’s finally ready for human consumption.

 CBD is one of two prime ingredients in the marijuana plant and its relation, the hemp plant.
 Unlike the other main ingredient that draws so much attention, delta-9-tetrahydrocannabinol (THC), CBD doesn’t produce a high if you consume it as a beverage, food item, or treat.
 Marijuana is more known for THC while hemp contains more CBD.

 In the United States, most CBD is derived from hemp which can be legally grown if it contains no more than 0.3 percent THC, as spelled out in the 2018 Farmers Bill.
 Hemp is also marketed in rope, paper, carpets, and other consumer products available online and from stores near you.

 Many people are up in arms about this very question, as it’s one of the more bewildering areas of U.S. law.
-While 36 states have made CBD legal, the U.S. Drug Enforcement Administration still lists CBD and other marijuana derivatives as Schedule I controlled substances.
+The U.S. Drug Enforcement Administration still lists marijuana derivatives with the psychoactive component THC as Schedule I controlled substances.
 The exception?
-Hemp which contains no more than 0.3 percent THC.
-A list of states where CBD is legal is available from The National Conference of State Legislatures.
+Hemp, which contains no more than 0.3 percent THC.
+An overview of each state's legal policies on CBD is available from The National Conference of State Legislatures.